Public beaches must be safe and compliant with the legal requirements.

 Which beaches does the Consumer Safety Act apply to?

-A public beach refers to a beach or swimming area, which is
+A public beach refers to a beach, which is

 - Presented as an exercise or recreational area on the municipal website